dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 [Here](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting/blob/master/samples/Dapplo.Hosting.Sample.WpfDemo/Program.cs#L48) is an example how to start your application with a MainWindow and have the application automatically shutdown whenever you exit the MainWindow.
 To make this possible MainWindow must implement a marker interface, which currently has no methods, called IWpfShell.
 The IWpfShell is considered the main entry point of your UI.
 You only specify the type, the instance will be created at a later time by the generic host and will automatically go through the DI process.

 This means you can have a constructor which requests a logger, or other windows.

-Other ways of showing WPF windows etc will be added later.